 CSU-Pueblo is governed by the Board of Governors of the Colorado State University System, which also governs Colorado State University in Fort Collins and CSU-Global.
-The Colorado Department of Higher Education, the central policy and coordinating board for all public institutions, establishes policy on legislative, academic, and fiscal matters.

 On matters delegated to the University, CSU-Pueblo is committed to a system of shared governance in which faculty, staff and students are engaged in setting the agenda for the University and in making decisions about how best to reach our goals and fulfill our mission.
-The President is assisted by a University Leadership Team which consists of the Provost, the Vice President for Finance and Administration, Deans, and representatives from the Classified Staff, Administrative Professional Council, and Faculty Senate, among others.
+The President is assisted by a University Leadership Team which consists of the Provost, the Vice President for Finance and Administration, Vice President of Enrollment Management and Student Affairs, Deans, representatives from the Classified Staff, Administrative Professional Council, and Faculty Senate, and others.